procount/pinn/README_PINN.md

 The Raspberry Pi has no real time clock, but it needs to know the correct time for https transfers and to timestamp any backups.
 The Pi's clock can be set automatically once it is connected to the internet, but this function can be used to set the clock manually if no internet connection is available.
 If a backup is attempted with no internet connection, this function will be called first to ensure the current time is set.

+## Reload Repos

+If PINN cannot access the internet when it starts, it will not be able to download the lists of repositories or the OS distribution lists.
+Normally it will retry when the internet connection is restored, but in some circumstances this will not happen.
+If this is the case, the lsit of repositories and OS distribution lists can be reloaded manually through this option.

 <!-- ## Wipe the Drive